-Council is advocating for funding for the delivery of the Castlereagh Connection.
+Council is advocating to expedite a Strategic Business Case and for funding for the delivery of the Castlereagh Connection.
 Council expects the upcoming business case to provide a detailed analysis around needs, benefits, constraints and staging of this important project for the region.
 Our initial studies indicate the transport link would provide the following benefits:

+- Greater flood evacuation

+capacity

-- Greater flood evacuation capacity - Improving community resilience - Enabling access to jobs and economic development - Unlocking regional access for freight and logistics, agribusiness and manufacturing.
+- Improving community resilience

+- Enabling access to jobs and economic development

+- Unlocking regional access for freight and logistics, agribusiness and manufacturing